spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

   kubectl delete pods -l app=prometheus
   ```

+  Replace `my-release-prometheus-server` with your current prometheus cm.
+Use `kubectl get cm` to list your configurations.

 <!--For Helm installation-->

 - Follow the [Helm](%currentPath%/installation/kubernetes/helm/) installation instructions to setup Spring Cloud Data Flow with Kafka broker.
 You can use `features.monitoring.enabled=true` with at least `10Gi` storage space: